Nasopharyngeal Swab Is Used To Test For Coronavirus

-A nasopharyngeal swab is how patients are tested for the coronavirus.
+A nasopharyngeal swab is how patients currently being tested for the coronavirus.
 The swab, which is conducted by a medical professional, is also used to test for influenza and a few other viruses.
-The process of being tested for coronavirus is fairly easy and can be done just about anywhere, such as in your car at a designated testing area.
-These areas are being set up in various locations, including parking lots, across many states.
+The process fairly easy and can be done just about anywhere, such as in your car at a designated testing area.
+These testing facilities are being set up in various locations, including parking lots, across many states.

-The swab is very quick albeit uncomfortable.
-It involves a swab that enters one nostril and reaches the nasal cavity, which is located in the back of the throat.
+The test is very quick, albeit uncomfortable.
+It involves a cotton swab that enters one nostril and reaches the nasal cavity, which is located in the back of the throat.
 The swab only takes a few seconds from start to finish and is conducted while the patient is sitting down.

 During a press conference on Monday, Assistant Secretary for Health Brett Giroir spoke to the American people about the test and the precautionary measures being taken by those conducting it.